 Note: As of September 2007, ATV riding is only permitted on Forest Service roads with vertical number signs.
 All ATVs must have a valid California Green ATV sticker.
 ATV riding is prohibited on Forest Service roads with horizontal number signs.

-Overall, Buckhorn OHV Route is the 23rd most popular ATV Riding Trail of all 106 ATV Trails in California.
+Overall, Buckhorn OHV Route is the 22nd most popular ATV riding trail of all 106 ATV trails in California.